carlalbc/BIO634_2021/Day2_RNAseq/Day2_RNAseq.md

 Continue to follow the steps in the [workflow](https://bioconductor.org/packages/release/bioc/vignettes/tximport/inst/doc/tximport.html#import-transcript-level-estimates) of **Tximport** with the default dataset, or any dataset of your interest.

-#Personal installation of this package in case you work with RNAseq data in the future:
+#### Personal installation of tximport package in case you work with RNAseq data in the future (skip for today):

 To install this package, start R (version "3.6") and enter ( This is for future usage, you already have this installed on your Docker installation):